usefulio/product-template/admin/README.md

-./start is a bash script with the instructions to properly run this application locally ./deploy is a bash script with the instructions to properly deploy this application
+./start is a bash script with the instructions to properly run this application locally ./deploy is a bash script with the instructions to properly deploy this application ./m is a shortcut for running meteor commands related to packages that will succeed because the PACKAGE_DIRS environment variable is set.